Friends, fraternity mourn Liverpool and Portugal star Diogo Jota’s death

 Ruben Neves, Portugal and Al Hilal midfielder

 “They say that we only lose people when we forget them.
-I will never forget you … FC Porto is in mourning.
+I will never forget you.”

 “It is with shock and deep regret that we send our heartfelt condolences to the family and friends of Diogo Jota and his brother Andre Silva, who was also our athlete in the youth ranks.
-Rest in peace.”

 Sporting CP